fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =

+* Fixed: Do not set focus to password field when first visiting the checkout page if account creation is required.

 = 3.2.1 - 2024-08-05 =

 * Fixed: Compatibility with plugin Germanized.
 Fix voucher coupons displayed with amount zero on the coupon code substep.